Azure/APIManagement-Authorizations/01-how-to-apis/Readme.md

 1. Open the environment "Authorizations" in Postman.
 1. Configure the variables.

 There are variables for API Management and then there are variables for each identity provider.
-The API Management variables are mandatory, only the variables for the providers to be used must be set.
+The API Management variables are mandatory, only the variables for the identity providers to be used must be set.

 | Name | Type | Description | Default |